ebinezarlm/yeshiva_lms/replit.md

 ## Overview

-This project is a comprehensive video learning platform featuring distinct interfaces for students, tutors, and administrators.
-It enables tutors to upload and manage video tutorials, students to consume content and interact, and administrators to oversee platform operations.
+This project is a comprehensive video learning platform featuring distinct interfaces for students, tutors, administrators, and super administrators.
+It enables tutors to upload and manage video tutorials, students to consume content and interact, administrators to oversee platform operations, and super administrators to control role-based access permissions.
 The platform supports various video sources and includes robust playlist management.
 It's built as a full-stack TypeScript application with a React frontend, an Express backend, and PostgreSQL for data persistence, aiming to provide a rich educational experience.

 ## User Preferences